The Great Maker Race

 What is the Great Maker Race?

-Maker Works brings the Great Maker Race to events like Maker Faire Detroit, the Ann Arbor Mini Maker Faire, Maker Girl Mania!, and others.
+Maker Works brings the Great Maker Race to events like Maker Faire Detroit, the Ann Arbor Creativity and Making Expo, Maker Girl Mania!, and others.
 Our goal with the Great Maker Race is to give people an exciting “Making” experience, one that encourages creativity, using a design/build/test process, and is accessible to a wide range of ages.
 And of course we’ve used a wide range of our tools in building the Great Maker Race, from custom-designed circuit boards, laser-cut acrylic, CNC-cut plywood, metal brackets, and even the one-of-a-kind “Drillerator 4000” for drilling all 4 car body holes at once.

 The Great Maker Race is organized into stations.
 At the first station, builders will sketch out the shape of their car on the Styrofoam body.
 Car and truck shapes are common, but so are caterpillars, sharks, and other imaginative designs.

 At the next station, builders use a custom-designed hot-wire foam cutter to cut out their design.
 Each station has a helper who can assist young people or just orient the older builders.
 Builders of all ages enjoy using what is for many a new and fascinating machine.
 A HEPA and activated charcoal filter system keeps the fumes at bay, while the design of the cutter and car body holder keeps small fingers from the wire.

 Now it’s off to the assembly station where wheels are nailed on.
 Pre-drilled holes, special jigs, and appropriately-sized hammers let even young builders install wheels with the right spacing for an exciting race.